bjcosta/landscaping/pond/README.md

 * Yearly manual drain and clean

-	This seems to be a very common solution for ecosystem ponds that I have seen on youtube.
+	This seems to be a very common solution for ecosystem ponds that I have seen on YouTube.
 This looks like a LOT of work and is stressful on the fish.
 In most ecosystem ponds there is no bottom drain or suction grid.
 Instead muck just accumulates under on the bottom.
 Without fish or a very light load stocked in the pond, this is not a huge issue.
 However it is clear that a LOT of muck can accumulate under the rocks if the bottom of the pond is rocked in and is often much worse with fish stocked in the pond.

 	Also to be clear the issue is not just cleanliness but if you have fish in the pond this can be quite dangerous for them.
 If the muck remains undistrubed on the bottom it is often ok, however as soon as say larger winds, or big flush of rain or you working on the pond disturbs the muck on the bottom it can case the water to become toxic for the fish.